drmayerson/FOORT/README.md

 rm -rf build
 ```

+#### CMake on clusters / supercomputers

+Typically, compiling with CMake on an HPC-cluster requires loading the relevant CMake module.
+This code has been succesfully compiled on CSD3 (Cambridge) and Cosma7 (Durham) using the latest CMake modules.

+One could get an error if the version of CMake is not recent enough.
+Alternatively, `gcc` version 7.5 (and presumably lower) raised an issue of not finding the `filesystem` header.
+If this problem is encountered, one should change this header to `<experimental/filesystem>`.
+With this one change, the code also compiled on Fawcett, a smaller cluster (DAMTP, Cambridge).

 #### MacOS Troubleshooting

 Recent versions of MacOS may encounter issues with CMake.
 The following seems to resolve current issues.